Visual and Performing Arts

 Art and Design

-The Art and Design Department at Dulwich International High School Suzhou encompasses both Fine Art and Graphic Communication.
+The Art and Design Department at Dulwich International High School Programme Suzhou encompasses both Fine Art and Graphic Communication.
 Both subjects are taught at IGCSE and A-Level.
 Our art facilities are second to none and support a wide range of artistic activities ranging from drawing and painting to sculpture and ceramics and include print-making facilities as well as digital imagery, film and video.
 Our Art and Design students participate in a diverse range of internal and external exhibitions and festivals.

 The importance of graphic communication cannot be understated in the Art department.
 The A level course was introduced two years ago and has been a considerable success.
 Over the course of those two years, our students have gone on to study graphic communication or related subjects in some the UK’s and the USA’s top universities.
 This year we are introducing graphic communication at IGCSE with the view to creating a more solid platform for those advancing to A-level.
 Our graphics students routinely produce portfolios that display both exceptional quality and a real breadth of graphic communication.